 Was "CPU" attribute removed intentionally from the supported defaults and the documentation is outdated?
 Or is it a bug with OpenNebula KVM driver after migration from earlier versions?

-#1 Updated by Ruben S. Montero over 8 years ago
+#1 Updated by Ruben S. Montero almost 9 years ago

 - Description updated (diff)